mryndzionek/toy_bp_c/README.md

 ## About

+> This seems like a natural approach to programming.
+It allows one to specify a desired complex behavior by decomposing it into an set of simpler, relatively independent behaviors, that can be executed collectively in a meaningful way.[^1]

 Toy [behavioral programming](https://www.wisdom.weizmann.ac.il/~bprogram/more.html) framework in C.
 Uses [libdill](https://github.com/sustrik/libdill) for coroutines, channels and timings.
 Individual b-threads are libdill's coroutines communicating with the main BP scheduler using